 There were thirty one Meetings of the Committee during the year.
-Thedetails of the composition of the Committee and attendanceat its Meetings are set out in the following table:
+Thedetails of the composition of the Committee and attendance at its Meetings held during theyear are set out in the following table:

 |Name of Member ||Number of meetings attended |

-|Chanda Kochhar ||3/3 |
+|Chanda Kochhar (upto October 4 2018) ||4/17 |

 Terms of Reference